Published: 16 Apr 2020

 UAT is an essential step to be taken up by the business owner / intended user / product-owner / client / stakeholder to have a first-hand understanding of software/product developed.
 The business user verifies and validates the software system developed before it is actually moved to the production environment.

-The various stakeholders involved in the UAT testing process include business analyst, QA lead or Test Manager, requirements specialist (if any), and the business or product owner.
-Primarily, UAT testing ensures if the developed system can effectively be used to support the business’s day-to-day operations and works as per the user stories laid down.
+The various stakeholders involved in the UAT process include business analyst, QA lead or Test Manager, requirements specialist (if any), and the business or product owner.
+Primarily, UAT ensures if the developed system can effectively be used to support the business’s day-to-day operations and works as per the user stories laid down.
 Typically, the product owner verifies if the solution works in full swing without any defects and confirms whether it meets their needs or not.

 If any bugs are identified, then the QA team should necessarily fix them up and re-test them.
 Hence, it is an essential step for software product development as businesses tend to incur significant losses if post-production issues occur.